Starbucks Chai Latte

 With just 2 ingredients, this spiced black tea Starbucks hot drink is so easy to make at home, including the frothy foam.
 It’s a little spicy and perfectly sweet.

-- It’s so easy to make, with just 2 ingredients (chai concentrate and milk), using the same brand of chai concentrate that Starbucks uses.
+- It’s so easy to make, with just 2 ingredients (chai concentrate and milk).

-- The delicious fluffy foam is made using my trick of frothing milk with a French press.
+- The fluffy foam is made using my trick of frothing milk with a French press.

-- This recipe makes a 16 ounce cup of chai latte, which is the exact size of a grande drink size.
+- This recipe makes a 16 ounce (grande size) cup of chai latte.

 Ingredient Notes